Elbow Cay: History

 Although visited by Lucayan Indians earlier, the first known permanent residents arrived in 1785 in what was known as Great Harbour.
-Wyannie Malone, originally from Charleston, South Carolina and other British Loyalists left the United States for the nearest British territory in the Bahamas.
+Wyannie Malone, originally from Charleston, South Carolina and other British Loyalists left the United States for the nearest British territory in The Bahamas.

 Elbow Cay and the Abacos were very isolated until the Marsh Harbour Airport was built in 1959.
 Before that, the residents survived by fishing, limited trading, and salvage of ships wrecked on Elbow Reef.
 Since then, contact with the outside world has brought in additional residents and tourism.

-Hopetown originally served as the administrative centre of the Abacos, until it switched over to Marsh Harbour in the 1960s.
+Hope Town originally served as the administrative centre of the Abacos, until it switched over to Marsh Harbour in the 1960s.

+In 2015, a faring from a SpaceX rocket drifted ashore on Elbow Cay.

 Today

-Hopetown is the largest settlement which contains several grocery stores including Vernons Grocery run by a descendant of Wyannie Malone, rental properties and restaurants.
+Hope Town is the largest settlement which contains several grocery stores including Vernons Grocery run by a descendant of Wyannie Malone, rental properties and restaurants.
 Cars and golf carts can drive up to, but not through Hopetown.
 Further south, there are more residences and rental properties spread out along the roads to the narrow part of the island near White Sound.
 The Abaco Inn and Seaspray properties offer rooms and restaurants.
 At the Southern end of the island is Tahiti Beach with a beautiful sand beach and nearby snorkelling in Tiloo Cut, the inlet separating Elbow Cay from Tiloo Cay.

 There is telephone service, but most residents depend on the VHF radios to communicate.